 Structural unemployment

-Structural unemployment arises because the unemployed do not have the skills required by employers.
-For example, industrialization has impacted increasing unemployment in the agricultural sector.
-As a result, farm laborers cannot switch jobs to the manufacturing sector because they do not have the necessary skills.
-Without refining skills, they end up being unemployed forever.
+Structural unemployment arises because the unemployed lack the skills required by employers.
+For example, industrialization has increased unemployment in the agricultural sector.
+As a result, farm laborers cannot switch jobs to the manufacturing sector because they lack the necessary skills.
+Without refining skills, they will remain unemployed forever.

 Structural problems can also occur due to barriers to geographic mobility.
 For example, an industrial area was destroyed when many manufacturers went bankrupt.
 As a result, the unemployed have to look for work elsewhere.
 Of course, moving to another area to find a new job takes time.
 Some unemployed also do not want to move to another area for reasons such as family and social ties or the cost of renting a property.

 Retraining is a solution to reduce structural unemployment.
-In addition, infrastructure improvements also reduce barriers to geographic mobility.
+Infrastructure improvements also reduce barriers to geographic mobility.
 Providing housing allowances is another way.

 Seasonal unemployment